ahuacate/pve-nas/README.md

 **Level 1**  -  This user is restricted to their private home folder for data storage and the NAS public folder only.
 This is ideal for persons whom you DO NOT want to share any media data with.
 Typical users maybe: persons wanting Cloud storage and nothing more.

 **Level 2**  -  This user is restricted to their private home folder for data storage, limited access to the NAS public folder and media library (i.e Restricted to movies, tv, documentary, homevideo folders only).
 The user is also setup with a downloads folder and special folders within their chrootjail home folder for sharing photos and homevideos with other users or a media server like Emby or Jellyfin.
-Typical users maybe: family, close friends and children because of limited media access.
+Typical users are: family, close friends and children because of limited media access.

 **Level 3**  -  This user is restricted to their private home folder for data storage, limited access to the NAS public, audio, books folders, and media library (i.e This user level is NOT restricted so they can view ALL media content).
 The user is also set up with a downloads folder and special folders within their chrootjail home folder for sharing photos and home videos with other users or a media server like Emby or Jellyfin.
 Typical users maybe: Power users and adults with full media library access.